How To Grow Orchids At Home

 Think of your orchid in it’s natural environment.
 Those odd, corky-looking roots are designed to cling to large trees beneath a leafy, tropical canopy in a warm, humid rainforest.
 To replicate those ideal jungle conditions, orchids are best placed in bright, but indirect light.
 They need some sun, but not the full glare of a sunny window.
 Place your orchid adjacent to a window, or directly into a sunny window amid other plants that will provide some shade.

 Our homes aren’t like a jungle rainforest, but we can help to keep orchids happy by paying attention to their basic needs.
 When you purchase an orchid, you’ll find it’s not potted into soil like many houseplants.
-Instead, the thick, grey roots will be planted into a coarse media made of bark and moss.
+Instead, the thick, grey-green roots will be planted into a coarse media made of bark.
 Ideally, your orchid will maintain humidity in that barky mix and around the roots, just like it would if it was growing on a tree.
 Providing extra humidity to an orchid and it’s roots with mist from a spray bottle can help to boost moisture in between waterings.

 Watering mindfully is the most important part of caring for an orchid.
 You’ve probably heard the hacks for watering orchids with ice cubes, but this isn’t really recommended.
 Your orchid is a tropical, heat-loving plant, after all!
 What your orchid wants is to maintain some moisture in that bark mix at all times, without staying too wet.
 How can we do this?
 Saturation!